human-conditions/yodrew.github.io-original/_pages/psychology.md

 1. As organisms, we start out healthy, happy, and harmonious
 2. Early major psychic trauma from civilization's routine brutality leaves us damaged, malfunctioning, and suffering.
 3. The psyche, as an organic system, is self-healing, provided the proper conditions.
-4. The primary condition of healing is _rest_ due to the homeostasis, stillness, and accumulation of vital energy it makes possible.
+4. The primary condition of healing is _rest_.
+This is due to the homeostasis, stillness, and accumulation of vital energy rest makes possible.
-5. Profound psychic rest occurs physiologically in an extended period in absolutely dark environment.
+5. Profound psychic rest occurs physiologically in an extended period in an absolutely dark environment.
-6. Therefore, by retreating in darkness, we gain relief, rest, and restoration to health, happiness, and harmony.
+6. Therefore, by retreating in darkness, we gain relief, rest, and recovery of health, happiness, and harmony.

 Hygiene upholds basic findings of psychology from several traditions.
 Hygiene merely declines psychology's conscious over-involvement in the unconscious.
 The unconscious is competent to fix itself if minimally supported by the conscious.
-The conscious is otherwise helpless.
+In fact, it is not a choice.
+The conscious is helpless to fix it.
 We are correct in believing we have a problem and need to do something about it.
 We have been disastrously incorrect about which part of the self has to do it.[^7]

 ##### fasting